epsylon/paranoia-browser/README.md

 #### Installing:

   pArAnoIA runs on many platforms.
-It requires Python (>2.7.9) and the following libraries:
+It requires Python (3.x) and the following libraries:

-       python-gi - Python 2.x bindings for gobject-introspection libraries python-geoip  - Python bindings for the GeoIP IP-to-country resolver library python-requests - elegant and simple HTTP library for Python2, built for human beings
+       python3-gi - Python 3 bindings for gobject-introspection libraries
+       python3-geoip - Python3 bindings for the GeoIP IP-to-country resolver library python3-requests - elegant and simple HTTP library for Python3, built for human beings libgirepository1.0-dev - Library for handling GObject introspection data (development files)

   You can automatically get all required libraries using (as root):